wshager/xcollectionbrowser/README.md

 * Allows for sorting and paging of long lists.
 * Editing ACL is fixed.
 * You can embed the component anywhere.
-* Display as icon tiles
 * Remember last visited collection and preferences
+* Icons / image preview
+* Display as tiles

 This component is built as a single, self-contained Dojo Toolkit widget and communicates with the server along Dojo's JSON CRUD and RPC guidelines ([RST](https://github.com/lagua/xrst)).